 9.4 Neither party shall be responsible for any loss, destruction, alteration or disclosure of Confidential Information caused by any third party.

-9.5 The Client acknowledges that details of the WorkCast Contract, and the results of any performance tests of the WorkCast Products, constitute WorkCast's Confidential Information.
+9.5 The Client acknowledges that details of this Agreement, the WorkCast Products and the results of any performance tests of the WorkCast Products, constitute WorkCast's Confidential Information.

 9.6 WorkCast acknowledges that the Client Data is the Confidential Information of the Client.